 A location map of The Pirbright Institute and a local bus timetable for routes from between Guildford or Woking to Pirbright can be downloaded below:

 Applications to the International Veterinary Vaccinology Network travel grant scheme to allow early career researchers (ERCs) from low to middle income countries (LMICs) to attend this meeting have now closed.
-The recipients will be informed shortly.
+The awardees have been informed.